UnnamedH/TicTacToeWeb/README.md

 https://tictactoehrant.herokuapp.com

-My Project to make a completely functional and quick Tic Tac Toe Game on the Web.
+# Main Goal
-Hosted on heroku, maintained by me.
+This is my Project to make a completely functional and quick Tic Tac Toe Game on the Web Hosted on heroku, maintained by me.

-My main aim is to make it really simple and fast without any sign or extra steps to start playing, hope this is what gets to the users.
+My aim is to make it really simple and fast without any sign-in or extra steps to start playing, hope this is what gets to the users.

 You can start by either creating a game or joining a game with the code.
 # Creating a game:
 - Press on the create game button
 - On the bottom of the screen you should see a code (Consisting of Uppercase letters and numbers)